Buck Showalter: New York Yankees (1990–1995)

-Arizona Diamondbacks
+Arizona Diamondbacks (1998–2000)

-In 1996, Showalter was hired by the expansion Arizona Diamondbacks two years before the team was scheduled to begin play in order to take a more active role in developing the eventual roster, which he signed a $7 million contract for seven years.
-In the Diamondbacks' first season (1998), Showalter managed the team to a 65–97 record, but following numerous off-season player acquisitions, which included Randy Johnson, Armando Reynoso, Todd Stottlemyre and Steve Finley, Showalter managed the 1999 team to a 100–62 record and the National League West title, making them the fastest expansion team in MLB history to win a division title.
+In November 1995, Showalter was approached to manage an expansion team that would begin play in 1998.
+Named the Arizona Diamondbacks, Showalter was interested in taking a more active role in developing the eventual roster, complete with a $7 million contract for seven years.
+He had a handshake deal with the team, but Yankees owner George Steinbrenner made one last ditch effort to his home in Florida about wanting him back (Joe Torre had been tapped to manage for the moment).
+Showalter elected to honor his agreement with Arizona.
+In the Diamondbacks' first season (1998), Showalter managed the team to a 65–97 record, but following numerous off-season player acquisitions, which included Randy Johnson, Armando Reynoso, Todd Stottlemyre, Luis Gonzalez, Tony Womack, and Steve Finley, Showalter managed the 1999 team to a 100–62 record and the National League West title, making them the fastest expansion team in MLB history to win a division title.
 They lost in the NLDS to the New York Mets.
 After the team regressed to an 85–77 record in 2000, the Diamondbacks fired Showalter on October 1, 2000, with the team citing a need for a "lighter touch" as compared to the disciplinarian approach by Showalter.
 He had a three-year record of 250–236.
 Just as the Yankees did after replacing him, the Diamondbacks, managed by Bob Brenly, won the World Series the following year.

-Texas Rangers
+Texas Rangers (2003–2006)

 After a few years as an analyst on ESPN, Showalter was hired as manager of the Texas Rangers on October 11, 2002, following a last-place season under manager Jerry Narron.
 In his first season with the Rangers, Showalter managed the team to a 71–91 record—again in last place; but following the high-profile, off-season trade which sent Alex Rodriguez to the Yankees, Showalter's Rangers jumped out to an early-season record of 17–9 by early May of the 2004 season.
 The Rangers stayed in playoff contention for most of the season, performing far better than most had predicted.
 The Rangers failed to make the playoffs, finishing third in the AL West, though Showalter was again named Manager of the Year.
 In Showalter's four years with the Rangers the team failed to finish better than third (of four teams) in the AL West.
 He was fired as manager on October 4, 2006.
 He finished his Rangers career with a 319–329 record.